knpuniversity/stripe/knpu/ep2-subscriptions/update-card-processing.md

 In `ProfileController`, call this: `$this->get('subscription_helper')->updateCardDetails()` passing `$user` and `$stripeCustomer`... which doesn't exist yet.
-Fortunately, `updateCustomerCard()` returns tat, so create that variable on that line.
+Fortunately, `updateCustomerCard()` returns that, so create that variable on that line.

 That's it!
 Add a success message so that everyone feels happy and joyful, and redirect back to the profile page.